DarioGT/ZimArchivist/doc/doc.md

 # What is the license?
 GNU GPL v3 or later.

+# What are the dependencies?
+- python 3
+- BeautifulSoup 4
+- ...

 # How to run ZimArchivist?
 There is two ways to use ZimArchivist.